marionettejs/guides/en/views/triggers.md

 This trigger fires once our view gets attached to the actual DOM i.e. once the view is completely rendered and viewable in the browser window.
-This is usually used to perform actions that require the view to be completely rendered and visible - for instance displaying a modal.
+This is usually used to perform actions that require the view to be completely rendered and visible - for instance displaying a modal or datepicker widget.
 We also use this as a safe point where we know that the view is finished and active for the user.

 #### Example